WCSim/WCSim/verification-test-scripts/README.md

 This script will test a .root output file from your version of WCSim against the committed version of the code.
 This test plots the number of digitized hits, the average charge, and the average time.
-A ks test is printed to the screen.
+A KS test is printed to the screen.
 This test also prints to the screen a comparison of the first event in the files to see if the number of hit tubes, number of digitized tubes, and number of pe hit times match.

 ### Usage
 To use the verification_HitsChargeTime test in the default method, do the following steps: